kyle-maxwell/ModelModel/README.md

 Run this command:

-python overlay.py {WIDTH} {HEIGHT} {BKGD_FOLDER} data/models/
+python overlay.py {blender_executable} {BKGD_FOLDER} {MODEL_FOLDER}

-Where WIDTH and HEIGHT are dimensions of the object images BKGD_FOLDER is where your background images are located data/models/ contains the folders in which all of the Model Images are saved
+Where blender_executable is the path to your blender executable BKGD_FOLDER is where your background images are located MODEL_FOLDER contains the .blend files of the models

+eg) python overlay.py blender.exe Background/ data/

 You can specify the amount of overlays per Model Image by changing 'num_overlays' in overlay.py This script will overwrite every Model Image in the object data folders.